-- Kemal Bokhary, Michael Ramsden & Stuart Hargreaves, Hong Kong Basic Law Handbook (Sweet & Maxwell, 2015); - Johannes Chan & C.L.
-Lim, Law of the Hong Kong Constitution (Sweet & Maxwell Asia, 2nd edition, 2015): - Yash Ghai, Hong Kong's New Constitutional Order: The Resumption of Chinese Sovereignty and the Basic Law (HKU Press, 2nd edition, 1999); - Danny Gittings, Introduction to the Hong Kong Basic Law (HKU Press, 2nd edition, 2016); - P.Y.
+- Michael Ramsden & Stuart Hargreaves, Hong Kong Basic Law Handbook (Sweet & Maxwell, 2nd edition, 2019); - Johannes Chan SC (Hon) & C.L.
+Lim, Law of the Hong Kong Constitution (Sweet & Maxwell Asia, 2nd edition, 2015); - Yash Ghai, Hong Kong's New Constitutional Order: The Resumption of Chinese Sovereignty and the Basic Law (HKU Press, 2nd edition, 1999); - Danny Gittings, Introduction to the Hong Kong Basic Law (HKU Press, 2nd edition, 2016); - P.Y.
 Lo, The Hong Kong Basic Law (LexisNexis, 2011); - P.Y.
 Lo, The Judicial Construction of Hong Kong's Basic Law (HKU Press, 2014); - Stephen Thomson, Administrative Law in Hong Kong (Cambridge University Press, 2018); - Wang Shuwen, Introduction to the Basic Law of the Hong Kong Special Administrative Region (Law Press, 2nd English edition, 2009); - Constitution of the People's Republic of China (Adopted at the Fifth Session of the Fifth National People's Congress on 4 December 1982);

-- Joint Declaration of the Government of the United Kingdom of Great Britain and Northern Ireland and the Government of the People's Republic of China on the Question of Hong Kong 1984; - Basic Law of the Hong Kong Special Administrative Region of the People's Republic of China (Adopted by the Seventh National People's Congress at its Third Session on 4 April 1990); - National Laws of the People's Republic of China listed in Annex III of the Basic Law; - Interpretations of the Basic Law issued by the Standing Committee of the National People's Congress; - Decisions on issues involving the Basic Law issued by the National People's Congress and its Standing Committee; - Hong Kong Bill of Rights Ordinance (Cap.
+- Joint Declaration of the Government of the United Kingdom of Great Britain and Northern Ireland and the Government of the People's Republic of China on the Question of Hong Kong 1984; - Basic Law of the Hong Kong Special Administrative Region of the People's Republic of China (Adopted by the Seventh National People's Congress at its Third Session on 4 April 1990); - National Security Law of the HKSAR and other laws of the People's Republic of China listed in Annex III of the Basic Law; - Interpretations of the Basic Law issued by the Standing Committee of the National People's Congress; - Decisions on issues involving the Basic Law issued by the National People's Congress and its Standing Committee; - Hong Kong Bill of Rights Ordinance (Cap.
 383); - International Covenant on Civil and Political Rights 1966; - International Covenant on Economic, Social and Cultural Rights 1966; - Sex Discrimination Ordinance (Cap.
 480); - Disability Discrimination Ordinance (Cap.
 487); - Family Status Discrimination Ordinance (Cap.
 527); - Race Discrimination Ordinance (Cap.
 602).

-2. Examiners' Comments on the 2017, 2018 and 2019 Examinations
+2. Examiners' Comments on the 2018, 2019 and 2020 Examinations